iegorch86/gooseos/README.md

 Two variants are available:

 - **GooseOS NVIDIA** — for systems using supported NVIDIA graphics and the NVIDIA open kernel modules.
-- **GooseOS Intel (Generic)** — for Intel, AMD, virtual machines, and systems that do not require the NVIDIA driver.
+- **GooseOS Intel/AMD** — for Intel, AMD, virtual machines, and systems that do not require the NVIDIA driver.

 ### NVIDIA version